dannymlevine/Happening-Tonight/README.md

 ### Nightlife App

-The concept for the nightlife app is to be an app that bars and clubs could use to show: how long the lines are at each establishment at any given time, what the cover charge is, how full the bar/club is, prices of food or drinks,
+The concept for the nightlife app is to be an app that bars and clubs could use to show: how long the wait is at any given time, what the cover charge is, how full the bar/club is, prices of food or drinks,